OneAZ Credit Union

 Mortgage Pre-Approval Checklist for Arizona

-Mortgage pre-approval is the process of the lender determining how much money you can borrow to purchase a home based on an in-depth review of your income, assets, debt payments and credit history.
+Getting pre-approved for a mortgage is the process of the lender determining how much money you can borrow to purchase a home based on an in-depth review of your income, assets, debt payments and credit history.
+Because of the depth of this review, you will need to provide the lender with certain documents to verify your income, employment and other factors.

 1. Proof of Identification